jupyterhub/grafana-dashboards/docs/tutorials/index.md

 (tutorials)=
 # Tutorials

-The documentation in this section provides technical descriptions of the components used throughout the project, and how to use them.
+The documentation in this section are step-by-step guides that lead the reader through completing a specific task.

 ```{note}
 [Read more about the Tutorials quadrant of the diataxis framework.](https://diataxis.fr/tutorials/)